floragunncom/search-guard-docs/_content/_docs_signals/context_checks.md

 }
 ```

-## Execution context: Payload
+## Execution runtime data

-All `check`s operate on the watch execution context.
-The execution context stores all runtime data of the watch.
+All checks and actions operate on the watch runtime data.

-[Input](inputs.md) checks add data to the context under a unique name.
+[Input](inputs.md) checks can add data to the context; either under a specific property name or at the top level, replacing all data that was possibly stored before.
 [Transformations](transformations_transformations.md) transform existing data, [Calculations](transformations_calculations.md) add data based on existing data, and [Conditions](conditions.md) control the execution flow based on the runtime data.

 [Actions](actions.md) send out notifications based on the runtime data, or store all or parts of the runtime data on a data sink, like Elasticsearch.